santiLatina/Redes-de-Area-Extendida-WAN-/README.md

 # Wide Area Network (Redes de Area Extendida)

-This repository is about some practices I made about WAN networks in my university.
+This repository is about some practices related to WAN networks that I made in my university.

 ## Laboratories 📖